Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

         UserMessage(content="How many feet are in a mile?"), ],
     unknown_params=UnknownParams.ALLOW,  # Optional.
-Supported values: "ALLOW", "IGNORE", "ERROR" (service default) hyper_params={  # Optional.
+Supported values: "ALLOW", "IGNORE", "ERROR" (service default) model_extras={  # Optional.
 Additional parameters to pass to the model.
         "key1": 1,
         "key2": True,
         "key3": "Some value",